 LIGHT LABEL DESCRIPTION • Red Not for disclosure, restricted to participants only.
-Amber Limited disclosure, restricted to participant's organizations. • Green Limited disclosure, restricted to the community.
-White Disclosure is not limited.
+Amber+strict Limited disclosure, restricted to participants' organization. • Amber Limited disclosure, restricted to participants' organization and its clients. • Green Limited disclosure, restricted to the community. \circ Clear Disclosure is not limited.